Radio Emission and Electric Gaps in Pulsar Magnetospheres

-\sec{Instabilities} The simulation also reveals plasma streaming instabilities, triggered at several sites in the outer magnetosphere.
+The simulation also reveals beam plasma instabilities, triggered at several sites in the outer magnetosphere.
 The triggering mechanism is non-local: the $e^\pm$ wind becomes exposed to a gamma-ray beam emitted elsewhere in the magnetosphere, which injects an $e^\pm$ beam with a different momentum (Fig.~\ref{beam}).
 Both streams are made of secondary $e^\pm$, and thus the instability growth rate is not strongly suppressed by ultra-high Lorentz factors typical for primary accelerated particles.
 The instability is electrostatic in nature, and controlled by plasma oscillations along the magnetic field lines (rapid gyration of the particles increases their effective parallel inertia, but does not change the qualitative behaviour of the instability).
 Charge bunches form at each site where the instability occurs (Fig.~\ref{beam}).

-The beam energy is deposited into growing plasma modes [Fig.~\ref{waves}, inset (iv)].
-The observed wavelength of the modes is consistent with $\lambda_0\sim 2\pi c / (\omega_p \gamma^{1/2})$, indicating that the instability is first triggered on Cherenkov resonance \cite{egorenkov_beam_1983}.
+The beam energy is deposited into growing plasma modes seen in Fig.~\ref{waves}, inset (iv).
+The modes grow in the outflowing wind over a characteristic distance $d$ consistent with the growth rate of the relativistic beam instability $d \sim c/\Gamma$ (Appendix~\ref{beam_growth}) \citep{egorenkov_beam_1983}.
+The measured wavelength of the modes is consistent with $\lambda_0\sim 2\pi c / (\omega_p \gamma^{1/2})$, indicating that the instability is first triggered on Cherenkov resonance \citep{egorenkov_beam_1983}.
 The modes are inclined to the local magnetic field, and have transverse and longitudinal components [Fig.~\ref{waves}, inset (iv)].
 The phase speed is necessarily subluminal.
-Therefore, we identify the excited waves as hybrid electrostatic-Alfv\'en modes \cite{1986ApJ...302..120A,Rafat_2019}.
+Therefore, we identify the excited waves as hybrid electrostatic-Alfv\'en modes \citep{1986ApJ...302..120A,Rafat_2019}.
 The waves have amplitude $E_{||}\sim 4\pi \Delta\rho \lambda_0$, where $\Delta\rho \sim \rho_\text{GJ}$ is the charge density of the observed bunches (Fig.~\ref{beam}).
-The fate of the waves and radiation from the charge bunches should be investigated with detailed local simulations. \\
+The fate of the waves and radiation from the charge bunches should be investigated with detailed local simulations.